 Millions of Americans are living with depression.
 Some depression is temporary while others struggle with chronic depression.
 Fortunately, depression is treatable by way of a few different options.
-Below, we outline the different treatments available for those dealing with depression.

 Reviewed by the Office of Clinical Evaluation and Policy (OCEP), Evernorth

 Depression is a common mental health disorder that affects millions of adults in the U.S. Around 21 million adults have had at least one major depressive episode in the past year.
 Symptoms of depression may include fatigue, inability to concentrate, change in sleep or appetite, a loss of interest or desire to engage in daily activities and hobbies, and feeling sad, empty, hopeless, guilty, worthless or anxious.